codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are fish easy to weigh?
-Because they have their own scales.
+Did you hear about the submarine industry?
+It really took a dive...

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+How fast is USB 3.1 Gen 2 theoretically?
- 1. Sandy Bridge
+ 1. 10 Gb/s
- 2. Skylake
+ 2. 1 Gb/s
- 3. Coffee Lake
+ 3. 8 Gb/s
- 4. Broadwell
+ 4. 5 Gb/s

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  10 Gb/s
 </details>

 ## Home Server Up-Time

-Its been **5 days** since this server shutdown
+Its been **6 days** since this server shutdown